See What's New

 Screw-in types can be used in place of incandescent bulbs in standard

 lamp sockets.
 Fluorescent lighting feature a soft, diffused light.
+Fluorescent light bulbs are currently still popular because they are relatively low priced and very efficient.

 means light emitting diode, a semiconductor that emits light when